 The living room is another highlight.
-Porter notes, “We wanted the apartment to feel comfortable and open, and I think it is: it feels cozy and spacious at the same time.
+Porter notes, “We wanted the apartment to feel comfortable and open, and I think it is: It feels cozy and spacious at the same time.
 Our home is definitely a calm, quiet space for us.
-It’s fun having guests here, it’s an inviting space.”
+It’s fun having guests here and it’s an inviting space.”

-“All of our decorative objects are meaningful to us—that’s how they make the cut.
+“All our decorative objects are meaningful to us—that’s how they make the cut,” says Porter.
 The antique glove form is a prized possession of mine.
 We spent last Christmas in Paris, and for gifts, we went to the flea market two days before and bought something for each other.
 Jason got me that hand.
 I’ve always wanted one, and it’s so perfect.
 It’s blue!
-He brought it home in his carry on, and I was terrified it would be confiscated for some reason,” Porter says.
+He brought it home in his carry-on, and I was terrified it would be confiscated for some reason.”

-She adds, “I also love my staffordshire dogs.
+She adds, “I also love my Staffordshire dogs.
 I inherited them from my grandmother, who had an extensive collection.
 This set is pretty plain, but they are meaningful to me.
-When we first got the keys, they were the first thing I brought to this apartment.”
+When we first got the keys, they were the first thing I brought to the apartment.”

 See more colorful home tours: